Lahinch golf club Clare

 Lahinch Golf Course

-Lahinch golf course is the venue of the Irish Open Championship in 2019 from July 4th-7th
+Lahinch Golf Club was the venue of the Irish Open Championship in 2019 from July 4th-7th won by Jon Rahm with a score of-16.

 Lahinch is undoubtedly one of the finest Links courses to be found anywhere in the world.
 Originally designed by Old Tom Morris in 1893, the Old Course was later remodelled by Dr. Alistair MacKenzie whose trademark of tiered greens are very much in evidence to this day.
 In 2001, Martin Hawtree restored the Old Course to MacKenzie’s principals and his work further improved this magnificent test of golf often referred to as the "St. Andrews of Ireland".